content-services/zest/release/docs/DocsApiJsonAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDocsApiJsonGet1Request struct via the builder pattern
+Other parameters are passed through a pointer to a apiDocsApiJsonGetRequest struct via the builder pattern

 Name | Type | Description  | Notes